 Educloud is a high speed private Wi-Fi service connecting students across the region to their school network and learning resources.
-The EduCloud platform will enable students and teachers to work, connect and collaborate – across Wellington Shire.
-Access to EduCloud will be available from the new Port of Sale Wellington Centre from May 2018.
+The EduCloud platform enables students and teachers to work, connect and collaborate – across Wellington Shire.
+Access to EduCloud is available from the new Port of Sale Wellington Centre.

 By default, all students will have access to Educloud.
 However if you do not want your child to have access please complete the Opt Out declaration (available to download from the link below) and return it to the front office.

 Further information related to the roll out of the Wellington Shire Educloud platform can be found below:

 A new Mobile Phone Policy has been developed in collaboration with staff, students and parents regarding the use of mobile phones within college grounds.
 All students should download and read the policy (see link below) to ensure they comply with its contents.
 Below is an excerpt from the policy.

 In particular, mobile phones must not be used to invade the privacy of others or breach the law.
 Students who use a mobile phone either by a direct phone call, text message or other function to: bully, harass, threaten, abuse, vilify or embarrass other students or staff will face disciplinary action which may lead to suspension and/or police involvement.